 If you have a smartphone, you can download a mobile app that lets you use your phone as a remote control.
 The included remote is a little too small, which makes it uncomfortable to hold.
 Fortunately, the buttons are reasonably positioned, and it’s operable in the dark.
 It also has nice small touches like a Bluetooth pairing button and a button to fire up Netflix.

 The BDP-S6700 supports 24p on VUDU, Amazon and Netflix.
-Several Netflix shows are available in 4K as well.
+Many Netflix and Disney Plus shows are available in 4K as well.
 Besides these apps, there are more than 300 others you can choose from.
 Sony’s App Store for this player is extensive and includes audio apps like Pandora and Spotify.
 Just remember that most streaming services require a monthly subscription.
 Selecting apps and navigating the homescreen was painless.
 Other players seemed convoluted and were confusing, but not this one.

 As previously mentioned, this unit has just one coaxial audio output.
 Audiophiles would benefit from a second HDMI port for outputting audio.
 The BDP-S6700 supports Dolby True HD and DTS HD Master Audio, and you can hook it up to a soundbar or an AV receiver for impressive surround sound.
 It works with newer Dolby Atmos upward-firing speakers.